 The service respects the diversity of families and community as we aim to promote an inclusive program.
 These respectful ties are a catalyst in supporting the children’s growing awareness of their place in the community.

-The Pre-school honours itself on recognising the expertise of families through educators valuing the importance of partnerships and open communication which results in sharing the decision making about the child’s learning and wellbeing.
+The Pre-school honours itself on recognising the expertise of families through educators valuing the importance of partnerships or co-contributors and open communication which results in sharing the decision making about the child’s learning and wellbeing.
 This is based on the foundation of understanding and respecting each other’s expectations, attitudes, beliefs, as well asensuring that all values, ideas and options are considered.

 These all contribute towards building on the strength of sharing the interests and knowledge about the uniqueness of the child and thus demonstrating that the preschool is committed to continual improvement.

-The Early Years Learning Framework and the National Quality Standards are embraced and embedded in the Pre-Schools Daily Reflective Journal and children’s documentations/learning stories both encompass a holistic approach namely they recognise the children’s interests, knowledge, strengths, their voice/ ideas and input.
+The Early Years Learning Framework and the National Quality Standards are embraced and embedded in the Pre-Schools Daily Reflective Journal and our planning cycles.
+This encompass a holistic approach namely they recognise the children’s interests, knowledge, strengths, their voice/ ideas and input.